Artisanal – Fresh – Handcrafted – Local – Seasonal

 Working the Land to Delight the Palate

 While it’s not visible to estate guests, the backbone of the field-to-table program is the estate’s production garden.
-Tucked away on the west side of the estate, this garden supplies estate restaurants with fresh herbs, seasonal fruits, berries, and as well as a variety of vegetables.
+Tucked away on the west side of the estate, this garden supplies estate restaurants with fresh herbs, seasonal fruits, berries, and a variety of vegetables.
 Biltmore chefs count on regular deliveries of the garden’s harvest.
 This means Biltmore guests have the unique pleasure of enjoying fresh, locally produced meals showcasing seasonal ingredients.

 An estate vineyard produces Chardonnay, Cabernet Franc, Cabernet Sauvignon, and Merlot grapes—varietals which thrive in Western North Carolina’s temperate climate.
 These grapes are used to produce Biltmore Winery’s award-winning wines under the guidance of winemaker Sharon Fenchak.